Last updated April 13, 2022.

 Interested in checking one out?

 However, the regulation of kava is more restrictive and less straightforward in many other countries.

 One way to learn if kava is available where you live is to contact any e-commerce store that sells kava to see if they ship to your country.

-Additionally, you can find current information on the legal status of kava around the world on Wikipedia.
+Additionally, you can find current information on the legal status of kava around the world at Kava Guides and on Wikipedia.

 Kava for Anxiety: Take the Next Step

 Kava is both a traditional drink and a modern-day supplement.

 It is well-established as an effective remedy for anxiety that works as well as anti-anxiety drugs, with fewer side effects.

 And while the safety of kava was brought into question by a scare that it could cause liver damage, this concern has proven to be largely unfounded.

 But if you try kava for anxiety or stress, take some common sense precautions.

 Don’t mix it with alcohol, drugs, or supplements known to cause liver problems.

-And if you exhibit any side effects, discontinue use of kava immediately.
+And if you exhibit any side effects, discontinue its use immediately.

-If kava isn’t a viable option for you, there are numerous other natural remedies you can try that effectively reduce stress.
+There are numerous other natural remedies that can effectively reduce stress.